 Reason number 3: Many global brands

-Being such a tiny region with just 28 million people, less than California’s 40 million, it has a huge number of solid world-wide brands:
+Being such a tiny region with just 28 million people it has a huge number of solid world-wide brands:

 Why does the region have so many global brands?

 Due to small size and population most companies are “forced” to expand internationally.
 In order to compete on the world markets, the local economy has lots of incentives to stay competitive.
-Exports and foreign trade are paramount: Sweden exports 45% of its GDP, Norway 35%, and Denmark 54%.
-For comparison, the US only exports 12% and UK 30% (source: CIA’s World Factbook).
-For example, Norsk Hydro has 97% of its sales abroad!
+Exports and foreign trade are paramount: Sweden exports 43% of its GDP, Norway 37%, and Denmark 55%.
+For comparison, the US only exports 11% and UK 32% (source: CIA’s World Factbook).
 The negative effects are of course vulnerability to global business cycle fluctuations and the world economy.